Be part of the change

 Giving to charity and Inheritance Tax

-According to The Money Advice Service, if you leave something to charity in your will, then it won’t count towards the total taxable value of your estate.
+According to gov.uk, if you leave something to charity in your will, then amount left to charity won’t count towards the total taxable value of your estate.
 This is called leaving a ‘charitable legacy’.

 You can also cut the Inheritance Tax rate on the rest of your estate from 40% to 36%, if you leave at least 10% of your ‘net estate’ to a charity.